If you have received a notification from our office, please follow the instructions denoted in your letter closely in order to schedule a meeting.

 Once you are safe, you may do the following:

-• Report to the Office of Equal Opportunity, Sexual Harassment, and Title IX Compliance (OEOSH/TC) (3rd Floor of Phelps Hall) for University investigation.
-You may report both on and off-campus incidents to OEOSH/TC.
+- Report to the Office of Title IX Compliance and Discrimination and Harassment Prevention (TIX DHP) (3rd Floor of Phelps Hall) for University investigation.
+You may report both on and off-campus incidents to TIX DHP.
 Some incidents occurring off campus may be considered for investigation, if they fall under the following categories: Section 102.08 (physical abuse and threats of violence, including sexual assault), Section 102.09 (sexual harassment), Section 102.10 (stalking), and Section 102.12 (hazing) of the Campus Regulations.
 The University will determine whether or not to exercise off-campus jurisdiction on a case-by-case basis.

 The Family Educational Rights and Privacy Act (FERPA) prohibits us from disclosing information about university charges to parents unless the student allows it.
 We may discuss a case with your parent or guardian if the student signs a FERPA waiver, but we encourage you to talk to your student directly about the case.